 - Start by making the coffee with 1/2 l boiling water and 90g sugar.
 Set aside for 5-10 min until it cools slightly.
 Strain in a bowl and add 3-4 tbsp Marsala or the brandy.
 Sometimes I use Irish cream liqueur or amaretti.
 It really depends on what you have in your bar.

 - In a bowl, beat the mascarpone cheese and the remainder of the sugar (30g) the remainder of the marsala/brandy/liqueur together.
 Pour in the double cream and beat further until all becomes nice and firm.
 Fold in the chopped dark and white chocolate and mix a little more.

-- Deep 3-4 biscuits at the time into the coffee and line them along the base of the plate/dish you chose to put the desert on/into.
+- Deep 3-4 biscuits at the time into the coffee and line them along the base of the plate/dish you chose to put the dessert on/into.

-- Spoon in some creamy mixture and arrange into as many layers as you wish by alternating the coffee soaked biscuits with the cream.
-Finish by decorating with some of the chopped chocolate or some cocoa powder or even cinamon if you like.
+- Spoon in some creamy mixture and arrange into as many layers as you wish by alternating the coffee-soaked biscuits with the cream.
+Finish by decorating with some of the chopped chocolate or some cocoa powder or even cinnamon if you like.

-- Best is to leave for few hours before serving so that all biscuits become nicely soaked and soft.
+- It is best to leave it for a few hours before serving so that all biscuits become nicely soaked and soft.